dtakers/darecode-technologies/README.md

 # darecode-technologies-and-disciplines
-This is [dareCode's](https://www.darecode.com) list of favorite technologies & disciplines.
+This is the list of [dareCode's](https://www.darecode.com) favorite technologies & disciplines.
 We either have experience building things with the following elements or we simply love them and try to use them when possible.

 ## Disciplines / methodologies
 * **Agile frameworks:** SCRUM (Scaled: SAFE, Nexus), KANBAN